 eduroam is a global wireless network access service providing users in the research and education communities with mobility between participating institutions’ wireless infrastructures, and removing the burden of institutional administration of guest network access.

-AARNet is the roaming operator for the eduroam AU federation.
+AARNet is the roaming operator for the eduroam AU service.
 AARNet provides the infrastructure and necessary administration to allow Australian higher education and research institutions to participate in eduroam nationally and globally.

 Where is eduroam?

-View the eduroam location map to find out which institutions in Australia and New Zealand provide eduroam wireless internet access for eligible users.
+View the eduroam location map to find out which institutions in Australia provide eduroam wireless internet access for visitors from other eduroam-participating instititutions.

 Who can use eduroam?

-The eduroam AU service is available to all AARNet customers and also to New Zealand higher education and research organisations.
+The eduroam AU service is available to all AARNet customers.

 How does eduroam work?

-eduroam is a federated authentication solution that allows users visiting participating institutions to gain secure access to wireless networks using the same username/password credentials they use at their home institution for wireless access.
+eduroam is a federated authentication service that allows participating institutions to provide access to their wireless networks to users from other eduroam participating institutions using their institutional username/password credentials (i.e. username and password they use at their home institution for email access etc.).

-More than 20 Australian universities participate in eduroam AU, as well as research institutions and other AARNet customers.
-AARNet is also deploying eduroam in hospitals to assist medical researchers.
+38 Australian universities participate in eduroam AU, as well as research institutions, health institutions, and other AARNet customers. eduroam is deployed in hospitals to provide network access to medical researchers and teaching staff who have HE&R institution accounts.

 AARNet customers seeking more information about setting up access to the AARNet eduroam AU service, please email Neil Witheridge or call +61 2 9779 6929.